Pressure builds in Parliament to address child sex abuse in UK

 Chorus of calls for independent inquiry as 146 MPs from across parties back campaign

-Updated many times, latest: 7 July 2014 with additional MPs, comments, and amended figures in second paragraph (with amendments since 6 July 2014 shown in italics), as well as altered second headline.
+Updated many times, latest: 7 July 2014 with additional MPs, comments, and amended figures in second paragraph, as well as altered second headline.

 MPs from across the political divide are backing the call for a national inquiry into historical cases of child sex abuse.

-So far, 36 Conservative MPs, 15 Liberal Democrats and 82 from Labour are joining the cross-party group that wants Theresa May, home secretary, to set up an inquiry.
+By the time the government ordered the inquiry, 36 Conservative MPs, 15 Liberal Democrats and 82 from Labour became part of the cross-party group that made the initial call.
 There are also 13 from other parties.

 I am happy to support and I will do what I can to help the campaign

 Jim Sheridan, MP

 But it quickly grew, and continues to build, as Exaro’s Twitter followers (@ExaroNews) pressed MPs to say whether they supported the call.

 And the issue was quickly raised with David Cameron at prime minister’s questions by Duncan Hames, a Liberal Democrat.